List of The Kingdom Keepers characters: Overtakers

 The Overtakers are the series' principal antagonists.
 Walt Disney foresaw the emergence of the Overtakers, knowing that the more one believes in something, the more real it becomes—the more belief in the characters, the closer they get to the real world.
 The Overtakers intend to rule the parks and the world outside.
-Most are antagonists of Disney films and attractions, and are capable of thought.
+Most are antagonists of Disney films and attractions and are capable of thought.
 Minor characters, incapable of thought, are their soldiers (often mere animated statues).
-Chernabog rules the main faction of the Overtakers, with Jafar, Shan Yu and Ursula having their own storylines.
+Chernabog rules the main faction of the Overtakers, with Jafar, Shan Yu, and Ursula having their own storylines.
 The Overtakers are sometimes invisible to humans or security cameras; in the first novel, this allowed them to steal supplies to upgrade the cells below Pirates of the Caribbean.
-"The Return" series reveals the Overtakers were created by a witch doctor called The Traveler as part of a pact with Amery Hollingsworth.
+The Return reveals the Overtakers were created by a witch doctor called The Traveler as part of a pact with Amery Hollingsworth.